YuukanOO/uniformcss.com/get-started/fundamentals/grid-system.md

 date: 1000-01-06
 ---

 ## Getting started with Grid

-Grids are a useful tool to help layout your page design.
+Grids are a useful tool to help containerize your page layout and seperate content into a certain number of columns.

+{% include shortcodes/video, id: 'GUQqC8abh6Y' %}

+---

+## Basic grid usage

 The Uniform grid systems are built using the `grid` display type and designed to support up to `12` columns.
+The `grid` property sets the element's displah type to `grid` and the `grid-cols-<1-12>` property sets the column count.

 <section class="bg-silver-200 p-20 radius-md">
   <div class="grid grid-cols-2 mb-20">